kavehmz/iac/README.md

-# iac
+# iac-aws-playground

-This repository hold the template for creating a flexible iac pipeline using Github actions.
+This repository handles the CI/CD process and offers a flexible IaC pipeline using GitHub Actions.
-All changes go to `/aws` directroy.
+All changes go to `/aws` directory.

 # Backend

-There is no need to add the backned.
-Backend will be injected by the process automatically.
-This will hide management of backend and its location from users.
+There is no need to add the backend.
+The process will inject the required backend into your run automatically.
+This will hide the management of the backend and its location from users.

 # Environment variables
 The process depends on two sets of environment variables:

 ## Planning Stage Environment variables
 `AWS_ACCESS_KEY_ID_READONLY` and `AWS_SECRET_ACCESS_KEY_READONLY` are used for planning.
-Both need readonly access to resources in AWS and S3 bucket and write access to the DynamoDB table for locking mechanism.
+This API key needs read-only access to AWS and S3 bucket resources and write access to the DynamoDB table for the locking mechanism.

 ### S3 Access